raptorjs-legacy/rapido/README.md

 # Creating Stacks and Commands
 ## Creating a Stack
-Rápido provides commands for creating stacks and commands(!).
+Rápido provides commands for creating stacks and commands.
 To create a new stack simply do the following:
 ```
 $ mkdir my-stack
 $ cd my-stack